 Race conditions are very difficult to find.
 I am not aware of any automated SAST and DAST tools to find this type of vulnerability (if there is something out there, please DM me!).
 The toolset is very limited.
 Unfortunately, race conditions are rarely in the scope of penetration tests and they are hard to find, as they sometimes only appear under heavy load.

 Raceocat – Make exploiting race conditions in web applications highly efficient and ease-of-use.

 The tool I developed is a Browser add-on and comes with two scripts for the server infrastructure.
 Additionally I also created an OWASP ZAP plugin.
-I am looking forward to publish these tools on May 7th, 2021.
-Unfortunately, I cannot publish parts of the thesis earlier.
+I am looking forward to publish these tools by end of the year 2021 (see update section below).

 There are great tools to test your applications for Race Conditions such as Burp Turbo intruder and race-the-web.
 However, these are executed locally on the attacker’s computer.
 To perform the described attack a distributed architecture with different IP addresses is needed.